rcRounak/okta-swa-integration/README.md

-# Integrating External Web Application Using Secure Web Authentication (SWA)
+# Integrating External Web Applications Using Secure Web Authentication (SWA)

 Here understand what is **Secure Web Authentication (SWA)** and we will also learn how to integrate an external web application like HackerRank with **Okta** using **Secure Web Authentication(SWA)** protocol.